Quick Answer

 What does renters insurance actually cover?

-Renters insurance typically covers three main areas: personal property (furniture, electronics, clothing), personal liability (if you accidentally injure someone or damage their property), and additional living expenses (hotel and meal costs if your unit becomes uninhabitable).
-Most standard policies also cover losses from fire, theft, vandalism, and certain types of water damage such as a burst pipe, but not flood damage.
+Renters insurance typically covers personal property (furniture, electronics, clothing), personal liability if you accidentally injure someone or damage their property, and additional living expenses if your unit becomes uninhabitable.
+Most standard policies also cover losses from fire, theft, vandalism, and certain water damage such as a burst pipe.
+Flood damage is not covered under a standard policy.

 How much does renters insurance cost per month?